ontio/documentation/get_started_en.md

 The features of Ontology are outlined in [Ontology Features](https://ontio.github.io/documentation/install_en.html#features).

-### How to get Ontology
+### How to get and install Ontology

-At present, all of Ontology's source code are open source on GitHub.
-Users can go to the [GitHub Repository](https://github.com/ontio/ontology) to download the source code and compile it.
-Users can download latest ontology binary file with `curl  https://dev.ont.io/ontology_install | sh`.or directly download other vesion at  [Release Version](https://github.com/ontio/ontology/releases).
+Ontology's source code is open-source on our [GitHub Repository](https://github.com/ontio/ontology), free to download and compile.
+You can download the latest oOtology binary file with `curl  https://dev.ont.io/ontology_install | sh`, or directly download the latest vesion at  [Release Version](https://github.com/ontio/ontology/releases).
 For detailed download and installation instructions, please refer to [Ontology Installation Instructions](https://ontio.github.io/documentation/install_en.html).

-### The introduction of Ontology node
+### Introduction of the Ontology nodes

 After installing Ontology, you can run Ontology locally and connect it to the Ontology network.

-Before that, you need to know the node types in the current Ontology network.

-The network nodes of Ontology are currently divided into two categories: consensus nodes and synchronization nodes.

-The consensus nodes participate in the consensus, package the transaction and generate the block;

-The synchronization nodes synchronize the latest block and do not participate in the consensus.
+Before that, you need to identify the node types which run in the Ontology network.
+Currently, the network nodes are divided into two categories: consensus nodes and synchronization nodes.
+The consensus nodes participate in the consensus, package the transaction and generate the block.
+The synchronization nodes synchronize the latest block and do not participate in the consensus itself.

 #### Synchronization node